mahgouba/inventoryMaster-2/replit.md

 - ✅ **Status Filtering**: Filter requests by status (all, pending, approved, rejected) with reset option
 - ✅ **Enhanced Statistics Display**: Shows both total and filtered counts when filters are applied

+### Financing Calculator Integration with Rates Management (July 30, 2025)
+- ✅ **COMPLETED: Financing Calculator Integration** - Successfully integrated financing calculator with financing rates management system per user request
+- ✅ **Dynamic Bank Loading**: Financing calculator now fetches banks and rates from "إدارة النسب" (Financing Rates Management) page via `/api/financing-rates` endpoint
+- ✅ **Real-time Rate Updates**: Bank rates are automatically loaded from the management system instead of hardcoded values
+- ✅ **Enhanced UI**: Added loading states and clear distinction between managed banks (from rates management) and custom banks
+- ✅ **Navigation Integration**: Added direct link to "إدارة النسب" page from financing calculator for easy rate management
+- ✅ **Type Safety**: Properly typed all interfaces and API responses for FinancingRate and BankRateItem structures
+- ✅ **User Experience**: Banks from rates management show as "(مُدار)" while custom banks show as "(مخصص)" for clear identification
+- ✅ **Empty State Handling**: Added helpful messages when no rates are available, directing users to the rates management page
+- ✅ **Query Integration**: Used TanStack Query for efficient data fetching with proper loading states and error handling

 ### Latest Database Integration Implementation - Complete Success (July 30, 2025)
 - ✅ Successfully migrated from in-memory storage to PostgreSQL database with full data persistence
 - ✅ Provisioned PostgreSQL database and pushed complete schema using Drizzle ORM